gogins/csound-extended/playpen/README.md

 10. Stop the Csound performance (applies to CSD and Python pieces, not to HTML pieces, which must provide their stop button or other means of stopping the performance).
+12. Control the verbosity of the runtime messages printed by Python; enabled means print all messages, disabled means print only messages at the Warning or higher levels.
+Note that the Csound options must be used to control the verbosity of Csound's runtime messages.

 ### User Interface Builder